 - Cheese: Like milk, cheese is also great for your teeth.
 It contains calcium, phosphate, and vitamins A and D, and chewing it stimulates saliva production to neutralize bacteria.

 You might think fruit juice is good for you.
 If you think that, you’re right.
 It is good for you in some ways.
 For instance, it contains vitamin C which helps fight colds and other illnesses.
 It contains antioxidants which can help keep your heart healthy, and fight cancer and dementia.
-However, fruit juice is nutritious but not good for your oral health.
+However, fruit juice has good nutrition but not good for your oral health.

 Pure fruit juice already contains naturally occurring sugars and in some cases pure fruit juice may have more sugar than soda.
 When sugars are added to juice they are labeled as a juice drink or a juice cocktail in the U.S. Certain fruit juices such as cranberry juice or lime juice are more acidic than vinegar.
 These acids wear down tooth enamel causing tooth decay, and irritate your gums, especially if consumed excessively.
 While many parents substitute juice for soda thinking they are helping their children, in one way they are–fruit juice is definitely more nutritious than soda–but fruit juice can harm their teeth.
 Orange juice, in particular, has been found to soften teeth and roughen tooth surfaces, leaving them vulnerable to decay.

 You should avoid sports drinks (because they are high in citric acid, which can damage tooth enamel), sodas (because they are high in sugar, and even diet sodas contain erosion-causing phosphoric acid), and juice, coffee, tea, or other drinks sweetened with sugar.
 If you consume those beverages, rinse your mouth with water afterwards.

 Are You Drinking or Eating a Lot of Sugar?